Orochichrys/orochi-framework/CONTRIBUTING.md

 ## ✅ What You Can Do

 - Report bugs or unexpected behavior
-- Suggest new features or utilities
+- Suggest new feature or utilities
 - Propose improvements to existing components via pull requests
 - Fix typos or improve documentation
 - Optimize code without altering the core architecture